Deastrom/powershell-gitops/README.md

     These files contain secrets and need to be encrypted.
 This file type should work in combination with the other file types meaning that a template or specto file can be secrets.
 I think I'll try to use Secure-String encryption with a generated key.

     These are identified by the extension of `.secret`.

+## Intent Detection

+We can imply file intent based on the git diff of the last time the repository was built.
+To identify the last time it was built, we'll use a tag.

+1. File Added

+    In this situation, we don't expect the file to be in the destination system.

+    We should copy the file over to the target system, creating it.

+2. File Modified

+    In this situation, we expect the file to exist in the destination system and does not match the file that will be generated, but should match the file that was generated from last built.

+    We should copy the file over to the target system, changing it.

+3. File Deleted

+    In this situation, we expect the file to exist in the destination system and should match the file that was generated from last built.

+    We should delete the target file from the destination.

+We should throw errors when the intent isn't met and provide a parameter for only warning on intent.